shze/lazysync/README.md

 ## Status

-* Syncing works for folders and files.
+* Syncing should work for folders and files, including symlinks.
+  * Symlinks with a target within 'remote' or 'local' should be synced as symlinks with targets within 'local' or 'remote'; this also syncs dead symlinks.
 * Known problems:
-  * Symlinks within the 'remote' folder are not synced to be within the 'local' folder.
-All local files and symlinks will point to the 'remote' folder.
-    E.g. remote/file <- remote/link will not be remote/file <- local/file <- local/link, but instead
-    remote/file <- local/file and remote/link <- local/link.
-  * Dead symlinks cause exceptions.
+  * None, except needs more testing.

 ## To Do